veerrajukakarla434/vrk-core-java-programming/CoreJava_Interview_Questions.md

 * No, you cannot.
 The argument list is part of the method signature and both overriding and overridden method must have the same signature.

-Can we override a method which throws runtime exception without throws clause? (answer) Yes, there is no restriction on unchecked exception while overriding.
+* **Can we override a method which throws runtime exception without throws clause?**
+* Yes, there is no restriction on unchecked exception while overriding.
 On the other hand, in the case of checked exception, an overriding exception cannot throw a checked exception which comes higher in type hierarchy e.g. if original method is throwing IOException than overriding method cannot throw java.lang.Exception or java.lang.Throwable.